FredHutch/diy-cromwell-server/README.md

   - A specific Docker container to use for the task.
 For the custom Hutch configuration, docker containers can be specified and the necessary conversions (to Singularity) will be performed by Cromwell (not the user).
 Note: when docker is used, soft links cannot be used in our filesystem, so workflows using very large datasets may run slightly slower due to the need for Cromwell to copy files rather than link to them.
 - `dockerSL= "ubuntu:latest"`
   - This is a custom configuration for the Hutch that allows users to use docker and softlinks only to specific locations in Scratch.
 It is helpful when working with very large files.
+- `account = "radich_j"`
+  - This is a custom configuration for the Hutch that allows users to submit jobs to run under different PI cluster accounts if they have multiple collaborators they run workflows for.
+Check with `SciComp` if you have this scenario but do not have multiple PI cluster accounts associated with your username.